Steering Large Language Models for Machine Translation Personalization: Experimental Reproducibility

 \subsection{Base prompt}

-We use the same prompt template across all methods: ZS (which corresponds to the original model translation), \exht, \expt (detailed in~\Cref{app:explain}), MS, ActAdd, ReFT, and SAE-based contrastive setups.
+We use the same prompt template across all methods: ZS (which corresponds to the original model translation), ZS-Exp. (detailed in~\Cref{app:explain}), MS, ActAdd, ReFT, and SAE Cont.
 This prompt, shown in Listing~\ref{lst:explain-final}, instructs the model to translate the source sentence while explicitly preventing it from adding any explanations about the translation process.
 Since all test models are Instruction Tuned, we utilize their native chat templates to preprocess the input accordingly.
 For multi-shot examples, the \textit{user} and \textit{assistant} turns are repeated for each example, always using the same prompt structure.